A safe shore power connection for your inland navigation ship

 Insulation will reduce heat loss as well as the need for heating.
 It is sensible to properly insulate your living area and wheelhouse.
 It is also helpful to put insulation in the rooms containing your water heater and pipes or other locations where you notice unwanted heat loss.

 On the website of the Flemish Inland Shipping Services, you will find an overview of the network of shore-based power facilities in Flanders.
-There are currently three shore power locations in Antwerp that are managed by Port of Antwerp-Bruges.
-There are no shore power points for inland navigation in Zeebrugge.
+There are currently three locations with shore power connections in Antwerp that are managed by Port of Antwerp-Bruges.
+In Zeebrugge, there are no shore power connections for inland navigation.

 Waiting dock for barges, Noordkasteel